tuan3w/obsidian-template/README.md

 ## What is inside this template ?
 ### Theme
 - [Obsidian minimal](https://github.com/kepano/obsidian-minimal)
-- Customized Dracula theme
 ### Templates
 There are various templates I often use that you can find in [templates folder](notes/templates).
 - `Term` : can be used to define specific term. should be short, simple, atomic.
 - `Resource`: A type of entry notes about any topic, contains many related terms, links about one topic.
 You can use this as an entry points to explore other concepts in a topic.
 - `Quote File`: Quote said by famous people.
 - `Create Anki Card`: Used to mark a card as anki card.
 See more details in section bellow.